ACD-CLIP: Decoupling Representation and Dynamic Fusion for Zero-Shot Anomaly Detection: Experiments

 \subsection{Ablation Study}

 Our ablation study (Table~\ref{tab:ablation}) validates each component's contribution against a baseline using standard LoRA and static fusion.
 Integrating the \textbf{Conv-LoRA Adapter} alone boosts the pixel-level AUROC by 6.8\%, confirming its critical role in providing the local inductive biases necessary for dense prediction.
-Separately, adding the \textbf{Dynamic Fusion Gateway (DFG)} improves the image-level AUROC by 4.7\%, demonstrating the effectiveness of its vision-guided, adaptive fusion mechanism.
+Separately, DFG improves pixel-level AUROC by 5.3\%; high cross-image variance in gating weights confirms sample-specific adaptive policies rather than static mapping.
 The full ACD-CLIP model achieves the highest performance, confirming the powerful synergy between our representation and fusion modules.